darcyj/split_libraries_dumb.r/README.md

 ## Note for Windows users:
  This definitely won't read gzipped files on windows.
 Should work every time on OS X and Linux, as long as you have gunzip installed.
+Actually, do they even have rscript for Windows???

 ## usage:
 Easy mode: